phetsims/wave-interference/doc/model.md

-TODO: Describe the model, in terms appropriate for teachers

 # Waves Screen

 This screen depicts a 2D wave on the surface of water, or the cross-section of a spherical wave for sound or light.
 The user can choose between a continuous or pulse wave.
 The user can control the frequency and amplitude of the wave, and observe how it appears on the center line in a chart.
 For light, the user can also observe the light collecting on the screen on the right.
-The wave speeds can be computed as wave speed = frequency & wavelength.
+The wave speeds can be computed as wave speed = frequency * wavelength.

 # Interference Screen